jmal-team/lola/README.md

 # Notes:
+- if there is no commands or archs then an exception will pop up so i need to check when there is no records
 - check if a file is already exsits then it should ask if the user like to overwrite it or not and add some option to overwrite
 - deploy it to github and ask jawad to try building it and contribute to it
 - add some issues about features that you want to add in the future